hlefebvr/idol/docs/tutorials/mixed-integer-programming/dantzig-wolfe/strong-branching.rst

             .with_branching_rule(branching_rule)
             .with_node_selection_strategy(BestBound());

-Then, we can build a Branch-and-Price algorithm and solve our problem as follows.
+Then, we can write a Branch-and-Price algorithm and solve our problem as follows.

 .. code:: cpp